About EMLE

 LocationChoose two or three universities:

-Aix-en-Provence, Barcelona, Ghent, Haifa, Hamburg, Mumbai, Rome, Rotterdam or Warsaw
+Aix-en-Provence, Arizona, Barcelona, Ghent, Haifa, Hamburg, Mumbai, Rome, Rotterdam or Warsaw

 Partner Universities